-The Horizon Task (Wilson et al., 2014) was originally designed in humans to assess exploratory behavior in terms of planning: – In longer time horizons it is more beneficial to explore because there is a longer time to benefit from the information gained from exploration.
-In a longer time horizon, the environment is more stable and less volatile, meaning the rewards from the two options will remain predictable for a longer time before changes occur.
-As a result, rats may adapt the extent to which they explore based on the volatility of the environment, explore more when the environment is changing more frequently (shorter horizon).
-This may account for the opposite dependence of directed exploration on the horizon in rats.
+The Horizon Task (Wilson et al., 2014) was originally designed in humans to assess exploratory behavior in terms of planning: In longer time horizons it is more beneficial to explore because there is a longer time to benefit from the information gained from exploration.
+In longer time horizons, the environment is more stable and less volatile, meaning the rewards from the two options will remain predictable for a longer time before changes occur.
+As a result, instead of planning rationally, rats may simply adapt the extent to which they explore based on the volatility of the environment, explore more when the environment is changing more frequently (shorter horizon).
+This may account for the opposite dependence of directed exploration on the horizon in rats compared to humans.

-In order to test this hypothesis, instead of giving deterministic rewards that are fixed and learnable for the two reward feeders, in Experiment 3, each feeder gave an independently random reward that was sampled uniformly between 0 and 5 drops each time.
+In order to test this hypothesis, instead of giving deterministic rewards that were fixed and learnable for the two reward feeders, in Experiment 3, each feeder gave an independently random reward that was sampled uniformly between 0 and 5 drops each time.
 In other words, the rewards of the two feeders were not learnable and changed independently from trial to trial, from game to game.
 The time horizon was always set to be H = 6 in Experiment 3.
 In this version, since there was no information that could be learned and the rewards were completely random, the rat’s accuracy was only at chance at 54.4%.
-Possibly due to overtraining in Experiment 1 and 2, after the guided choices, rats still explored more on the first free choices than on subsequent ones, suggesting that the novelty of the unknown feeder itself in addition to the potential better reward may drive exploration (Fig 9A).
-Critically, the percentage of exploring the unguided feeder was higher compared to P(explore) in the constant reward scenario in Experiment 1, especially when the guided reward is high (Fig 9B).
-The difference is largest when rats are guided to 4 and 5 drops.
-The rat still switches at over 45%, even when the average guided trial experience includes the best reward condition (i.e. 4, 5 drops), significantly higher than the constant reward case.
-This could account for the horizon difference in P(explore) in Figure 6I that when the guided rewards are 4 and 5 drops, p(explore) is lower in H = 6 and H = 15 compared to H = 1.
-For later choices, the overall level of switching is also higher compared to that of the constant reward case in Experiment 1 (Fig 9A).
-In a more volatile environment, rats do increase their rate of switching.
-This can potentially account for the horizon difference in P(switch) in Figure 4D where there is a lower rate of switching in H = 15 compared to H = 6, possibly due to the fact that the environment is less volatile in the H = 15 case.
-This difference in P(switch) cannot be attributed to directed exploration and can arise from random exploration.
+Possibly due to overtraining in Experiment 1 and 2, after the guided choices, rats still explored more on the first free choices than on subsequent ones, suggesting that the novelty of the unknown feeder itself in addition to the potential better reward may drive exploration (Fig 10A).
+Critically, the percentage of exploring the unguided feeder was higher compared to P(explore) in the constant reward scenario in Experiment 1, especially when the guided reward was high (Fig 10B).
+The difference was largest when rats were guided to 4 and 5 drops.
+The rat still switched at over 45%, even when the average guided trial experience included the best reward condition (i.e. 4, 5 drops), significantly higher than the constant reward condition.
+This could account for the horizon difference in Figure 7C showing that when the guided rewards were 4 and 5 drops, P(explore) was lower in H = 6 and H = 15 compared to H = 1.
+For later choices, the overall level of switching was also slightly higher compared to that of the constant reward condition in Experiment 1 (Fig 10A).
+In a more volatile environment, rats increased their rate of switching.
+This can potentially account for the horizon difference in P(switch) in Figure 4D where there was a lower rate of switching in H = 15 compared to H = 6, possibly due to the fact that the environment was less volatile in the H = 15 case.
+This difference in P(switch) could not be attributed to directed exploration and could arise from random exploration.
 It has been proposed that relative uncertainty correlates with directed exploration whereas total uncertainty correlates with random exploration (Gershman, 2019).
 In a completely random environment, the uncertainty of both the guided and unguided feeder increases, so there was an increase in both relative uncertainty and total uncertainty.
-In line with this theory, through model fitting, we observed an increase in both the exploration threshold and decision noise in the random reward condition compared to the constant reward condition (Fig 9C, D).
+In line with this theory, through model fitting, we observed an increase in both the exploration threshold (Fig 10C, D, p < 0.001) and decision noise (Fig 10E, F, p = 0.026) in the random reward condition compared to the constant reward condition.

 Self-guided exploration is treated intrinsically differently than guided choices in rats.